 Offset to the current frame.
 This allows the same animation sequence to be used while creating different procedurals.

 Nodes inside the procedural can be replaced by other nodes with this parameter.
 This may be used for example to replace shaders in an existing .ass procedural.
 When the parameter is enabled, nodes in the immediate parent scope of the procedural will replace identically named nodes inside the procedural.

+By setting the same namespace on different stand-ins, their nodes will be able to "connect" with each other.
+This will allow exporting shapes and shaders separately.
 The parameter "Force Shader Assignments" (that is necessary for this workflow) appears in the export options UI and only appears when "Export Shaders" is disabled.

 To export standins and shaders separately, the workflow would be :

 - Export your asset with only "Shapes" enabled with "Force Shader Assignment" enabled.